 Another argument is, requiring helmets makes bicycling a “specialized” activity rather than a common means of transportation.
 No-helmet proponents say if the state enacts a helmet law, fewer children will ride their bikes to school as a result.
 They simply don’t want to wear a helmet.

 Lerner and Rowe Injury Attorneys’ Stance on Chicago Helmet Laws

 As personal injury professionals, we don’t want you or your loved ones to suffer the physical injury or emotional trauma.
 Especially not as a result of any kind of traffic accident.
 In this regard, if you believe a helmet is the safer way to operate a motorcycle or bicycle, we encourage you to wear one.
 We will also support your right to not wear a helmet as long as it continues to remain consistent with Illinois law.

 With or without Chicago helmet laws, one fact remains true: It takes time and money to recover from a bike accident.
 Personal injuries and motorcycle repair can be expensive.
 At Lerner and Rowe Injury Attorneys, you will find knowledgeable professionals who bring experience, skill, and passion to your case.
 Consultations are free plus there’s no fee unless we win your case.

 We welcome visitors!
-Stop by our offices in Chicago (in the West Loop on Lake Street or Southeast on Halsted Street), Aurora, Elgin, or Waukegan.
+Stop by our offices in Chicago (in the West Loop on Lake Street, on East Cermack Road, or on Halsted Street), Joliet, Elgin, or Waukegan.

 Call 708-222-2222 or contact us to learn more about Chicago helmet laws.
 We are open 8:00 a.m. – 5:00 p.m.
 Personal injury recovery is our business.
 Yet, sometimes you don’t want to wait until “business hours” to ask a question, so our LiveChat is available 24/7.